mkitsos/xmoney-woocommerce/README.md

 1. Download or clone this repository
 2. Upload the `xmoney-woocommerce` folder to `/wp-content/plugins/`
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to WooCommerce → Settings → Payments → xMoney Payments
+4. Go to WooCommerce → Settings → Payments → xMoney
 5. Configure your API credentials

 ## Configuration